 Lorenzo is now an assistant professor in Contemporary History in Italy at the University of Bergamo (Faculty of Humanities Sciences).

 Research Interest: Rivi’s research focuses on parallels and interconnections between sixteenth century Chinese and French literature, particularly essays and literary criticism.
 Her dissertation, “Diversity, Deception, and Discernment in the Late Sixteenth Century: A Comparative Study of Li Zhi’s Book to Burn and Montaigne’s Essays,” relates these authors’ anxiety over falsification and the role of self-contradiction in their works to large-scale economic and technological changes taking place in early modern societies East and West; it also analyzes how certain formal aspects of these texts encouraged contemporary readers to break free of authoritative interpretations and arrive at their own personal judgments.

-Rivi is an Assistant Professor of Chinese at Middlebury College.
+Rivi is an Assistant Professor of Asian Languages and Cultures at Macalester University.

 PhD, Columbia University